Kristen Stewart On Trump, ‘I Think He’s In Love With My Boyfriend’

 — PinkNews (@PinkNews) February 6, 2017

-As JustJared reports, Kristen was at Sundance promoting her new short film, Come Swim, which she both directed an starred in.
+As JustJared reported, Kristen was at Sundance promoting her new short film, Come Swim, which she both directed and starred in.
 During her Sundance visit, the Messengers actress was interviewed at the Variety Studio at the Sundance Film Festival, presented by Orville Redenbacher’s, and that’s where talk turned to Donald Trump.

 During her interview, Trump tweets targeting Kristen Stewart in 2012 were rehashed, and 26-year-old Stewart admitted to being appalled and harassed by the 70-year-old former reality TV star’s unwarranted social media attention.
 Particularly as it was directed at her personal life and relationship with Twilight co-star, Robert Pattinson.